 When a capable switch implements the NDM framework (which is an optional enhancement to OpenFlow), an OFCP and a capable switch agree on an NDM to be associated with a logical switch prior to sending control messages, such as flowmods, to the logical switch.
 This agreement may be implicit (i.e., each side is configured a priori) or negotiated when the control relationship is established.

 NDMs are characterized by parameters related to table sizes or optional functionality.
 The NDM framework allows for implementations to have a range of flexibility in their parameters.
 Some implementations may have no flexibility; others will allow some adjustment of parameters at the time the OFCP associates the NDM with a logical switch.
-NDM implementations that support parameter adjustment should (?) also offer an RPC mechanism to allow the OFCP and the capable (?) switch to determine the parameters in a specific situation.
+NDM implementations that support parameter adjustment should also offer an RPC mechanism to allow the OFCP and the capable switch to determine the parameters in a specific situation.

 The NDM framework simplifies the job of implementing an OpenFlow controller or OpenFlow agent for a switch.
-The NDM describes specific requirements for switch behavior so that implementers can perform optimizations or deliver more complex forwarding behaviors (beyond what can be scalably represented in a single OpenFlow table) than they could otherwise.
+The NDM describes specific requirements for switch behavior so that implementers can perform optimizations or deliver more complex forwarding behaviors (beyond what can be represented in a single OpenFlow table) than they could otherwise.

 The optional NDM manageability feature must support the following requirements: